Vietnam Lunar Calendar

 Unlike that of solar calendar, leap years in lunar calendar will have some double months (like two Augusts or two March) instead of just an extra day added for February.

-Foreigners coming to Vietnam, especially those from Western-based culture may feel strange with the lunar calendar that is frequently used along with the international solar calendar.
-Unlike the Japanese (they use the lunar calendar for lunar-based holidays, like Tet holiday), Vietnamese use both kinds of calendars in their daily life.
+Foreigners arriving in Vietnam, particularly those from Western cultures, may find the dual usage of the lunar calendar alongside the international solar calendar somewhat unusual.
+Unlike the Japanese, who primarily use the lunar calendar for lunar-specific holidays like Tet holiday, Vietnamese people incorporate both calendars into their daily lives.

 Photo : vtv.vn